VBA Random Numbers (RND) – Table of Contents

 Sub Rnd_Example1() Dim K As Double K = Rnd() MsgBox K End Sub

-Now the code and see what the result is.
+Now, code and see what the result is.

 This time we got a different result.
-Since “RND” is a volatile function in nature it reproduces different results every time you execute the code.
+Since “RND” is a volatile function in nature, it reproduces different results every time you execute the code.

-Get Same RND Number Every Time
+Example #2 - Get the Same Random Number Every Time

 Code: